JuliaDynamics/Attractors.jl/docs/src/examples.md

 The algorithm has converged to the origin (up to the specified accuracy) where the saddle is located.
 The figure below shows how the algorithm has iteratively tracked along the basin boundary from the two initial conditions (red points) to the saddle (green square).
-Points of the edge track (orange) at which a re-bisection occured are marked with a white border.
+Points of the edge track (orange) at which a re-bisection occurred are marked with a white border.
-The figure also depicts two trajectories (blue) intialized on either side of the basin boundary at the first bisection point.
+The figure also depicts two trajectories (blue) initialized on either side of the basin boundary at the first bisection point.
 We see that these trajectories follow the basin boundary for a while but then relax to either attractor before reaching the saddle.
 By counteracting the instability of the saddle, the edge tracking algorithm instead allows to